 "I think part of the reason the country seems so divided is that discussion of politics is often taboo and that allows us to fall victim to the echo chamber," said Hally.
 "Whenever I talk to people with different political beliefs, I often try to legitimately understand why they believe what they believe ...
 I often don't end up changing my opinions after talking to people I disagree with, but I find I have more in common with them than I would have assumed before."

-"While I do like to show students real life examples of what's going on, I like to edit that material so that it is age appropriate," said Blackmore of the upcoming televised debates.
-"I would not allow children to watch the debates live because we have no idea of what can be said in response to some of the questions that may be asked."
+"While I do like to show students real life examples of what's going on, I like to edit that material so that it is age appropriate," said Blackmore of this year's televised debates.
+"I would not allow children to watch the debates live because we had no idea of what could be said in response to some of the questions that were be asked."

-Tracy Leeds Kaplan is the creator of "The Ten News," an iHeartRadio original podcast and news-focused show for kids ages 8-12, which will air a special episode with a history lesson on debates this week.
-Leeds Kaplan agrees that families should use their own discretion when deciding what debate coverage to watch.
+Tracy Leeds Kaplan is the creator of "The Ten News," an iHeartRadio original podcast and news-focused show for kids ages 8-12, which has aired several episodes covering the presidential race over the last few weeks.
+Leeds Kaplan agrees that families should use their own discretion when deciding what television coverage to watch.

-"This is a unique election year and it's really up to each family to decide if watching the debates will be age-appropriate for their children," said Leeds Kaplan, adding that there are perks to checking out some coverage.
-"I like to think of the debates as a good moment to teach critical thinking about media coverage in elections.
-What are the issues that get covered in the debate?
-Are they the ones that your family cares about?
-Did the candidates actually answer the question or talk around it?"
+"This is a unique election year and it's really up to each family to decide if watching will be age-appropriate for their children," said Leeds Kaplan, adding that there are perks to checking out some coverage.
+"I liked to think of the debates as a good moment to teach critical thinking about media coverage in elections."

 Lead and listen